Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 At this point the dependence of ${\bar\cA}$ on $\pi$ is completely fixed, and we can integrate over the twistor fibres to get an effective space-time action.
-Its classical equations of motion will be equivalent to \be _{AB}(\bar\cA') = 0\,. \ee There are two natural ways to interpret this equation.\\
+Its classical equations of motion will imply \be _{AB}(\bar\cA') = 0\,. \ee There are two natural ways to interpret this equation.\\

-From one perspective, \eqref{eq:effective} is simply the ASDYM equation.
+In many cases, equation \eqref{eq:effective} coincides with the ASDYM equations.
 If we choose $\Phi$ so that it is nowhere vanishing, then $\bar\cA$ will be without poles.\footnote{It is technically possible to allow poles in $\bar\cA$ at points where $\Phi$ is non-vanishing.
 The residue at such a pole needs to be fixed so that the boundary terms generated when varying the action disappear.
-In fact under symmetry reductions of holomorphic Chern-Simons theory by null translations boundary conditions of this form can arise naturally in the resulting 4d Chern-Simons theory.
-We will not consider such boundary conditions or reductions in this paper.} Under this assumption we learn that ${\hat\cA}_A'$ is globally holomorphic in $\pi$, and therefore that
+In fact under symmetry reductions of HCS by null translations boundary conditions of this form can arise naturally in the resulting \CSt{4}.
+We will not consider such boundary conditions or reductions in this paper.} Under this assumption we learn that $\hat\cA_A'$ is globally holomorphic in $\pi$, and therefore that

 with $A_{AA'}$ independent of $\pi$.
 In terms of $\nabla_{AA'} = \partial_{AA'} + A_{AA'}$ the equations of motion of the effective space-time theory are